 What we are doing

-- Waikato Regional Council has developed a Water Shortage Risk Mitigation Plan which sets out a management scheme to anticipate and cope with periods of water shortage and the associated environmental problems.
+- Waikato Regional Council has developed a Water Shortage Risk Mitigation Plan which sets out a management scheme to anticipate and cope with periods of water shortage and the associated environmental problems. (external link)

 - Waikato Regional Council works closely with other agencies affected by drought, such as the Rural Support Trust, Federated Farmers, and district councils.